keboola/connection-docs/management/project/users/index.md

 ![Screenshot -- Activation form](/management/project/users/register-2.png)

 After filling it in, the [login form](/management/project/users/#authentication) appears.
-They can immediately login to KBC and see their invitation to the project they have been invited to.
+They can immediately login to Keboola Connection and see their invitation to the project they have been invited to.
 Once they accept it, you will see their chosen screen name in the user list:

 {: .image-popup}
 ![Screenshot -- User joined](/management/project/users/users-list-3.png)

 ### Existing User
-If the added user already has a KBC account, you will see their screen name in the user list right away:
+If the added user already has a Keboola Connection account, you will see their screen name in the user list right away:

 {: .image-popup}
 ![Screenshot -- User joined](/management/project/users/users-list-2.png)

 *Note: If you intend to invite an existing user, it is a good idea to verify the screen name.
-If you see `Not activated yet` instead of the screen name, it means that there is no KBC account associated with the email address.*
+If you see `Not activated yet` instead of the screen name, it means that there is no Keboola Connection account associated with the email address.*

 The user will receive an email invitation: